socketio/socket.io/Readme.md

   io.attach(http);
   ```

+  If no arguments are supplied this method returns the current value.

 ### Server#path(v:String):Server

   Sets the path `v` under which `engine.io` and the static files will be
   served.
 Defaults to `/socket.io`.

+  If no arguments are supplied this method returns the current value.

+### Server#adaptor(v:Adaptor):Server

+  Sets the adaptor `v`.
+Defaults to an instance of the `Adaptor` that
+  ships with socket.io which is memory based (see below).

+  If no arguments are supplied this method returns the current value.

 ### Server#sockets:Namespace